In this blog you will learn about how to sell preorders on your Shopify store. Shopify pre-order made easy.

 Within a week, they had over 500 pre-orders.
 In this way, they were able to generate enough interest and hype for a new, yet-to-be-created product as well as gauge the demand for a completely new, innovative product that they had to build.
 You can read the complete case study here.

 But there’s more to pre-order strategies and how do pre-orders work.

 Getting customers to pay upfront for a product that isn’t even available yet and will take time to reach them, is not so easy.
 Although it’s totally doable.

-Pre-order marketing and sales strategy to increase your sales and revenue
+Pre-order marketing strategy and sales strategy to increase your sales and revenue

 1. Form a team dedicated to handling pre-orders

 The success of a pre-order strategy depends on whether or not different aspects and processes through the product sales journey function in tandem.
 Your team must have a marketing expert and a developer.

 All your team members must have complete knowledge about the product and need to be passionate.
 To make your pre-order strategy a success, it is important for your team members to have a complete understanding of the product/service.